gjskoushik/gjskoushik/README.md

 ## Student at NIT Agartala!

 😊 I’m currently working on Web Development "\a"

-🎶 I’m currently learning Machine Learning
+🎶 I’m currently learning Machine Learning "\a"
-👀 I’m looking forward to get a job
+👀 I’m looking forward to get a job "\a"
-💬 Ask me about Data structures, CS core subjects
-📫 How to reach me: Email - gjskoushik@gmail.com
+💬 Ask me about Data structures, CS core subjects "\a" 📫 How to reach me: Email - gjskoushik@gmail.com "\a"

 ### Connect with me: